 Connect body care with fragrance thoughtfully

 Body care and fragrance can work together when scent preference is handled carefully.
-Future content may compare scented and unscented formats by occasion and comfort.
+Guides may compare scented and unscented formats by occasion and comfort.

 Readers should be able to understand the routine without being pushed toward a purchase.